rancher/api-spec/specification.md

 - Forms ([multipart/form-data](http://tools.ietf.org/html/rfc2388) and [application/x-www-form-urlencoded](http://www.w3.org/TR/html401/interact/forms.html#form-content-type)) for requests.
   - These are needed for the [HTML UI](#html-ui) and are easy to create with browsers and command-line tools like cURL.

-Other representation Content-Types that make sense for the particular application MAY also be supported.
+Applications MAY support other representations that make sense for the particular application.
+These will be defined in the service documentation and returned in the <code>Content-Type</code> header of the response.

 ## Format ##
-Clients MAY specify the representation they would prefer to receive by including an appropriate [Accept](http://tools.ietf.org/html/rfc2616#section-14.1) header.
+Clients MAY request a preferred representation by including an appropriate [Accept](http://tools.ietf.org/html/rfc2616#section-14.1) header.
   - Service SHOULD be lenient in mapping this to one of their acceptable formats.
   - For example <code>application/json</code>, <code>text/json;charset=utf-8</code>, and <code>text/json</code> can all be interpreted as JSON.

 If the request is from a web browser, the response SHOULD be HTML.
-  - The suggested definiton of "a web browser" is that the Accept header contains "*/*" and the User-Agent header contains (case-insensitive) "mozilla".
+  - The suggested definition of "a web browser" is that the Accept header contains "*/*" and the User-Agent header contains (case-insensitive) "mozilla".
   - This matches all the common graphical web browsers but not HTTP request libraries or command-line browsers.

 When clients are sending a representation to the service (e.g. creating a resource), they MUST specify the format using the [Content-Type](http://tools.ietf.org/html/rfc2616#section-14.17 Content-Type) header.
   - If the service does not support the specified Content-Type, it SHOULD return a 406 error.

 ## Special Headers ##
-A <code>X-API-Schemas:</code> MUST be present in all responses.
+A <code>X-API-Schemas:</code> header MUST be present in all responses.
 The value tells the client the URI where they can find the collection of schemas to understand your responses.
   - The URI SHOULD be for the particular [API version](#api-versioning) the request is for.
   - If the request is for the [root level](#root-level), it SHOULD be for the latest version.